sreejan-chowdhury/AWS_POC/Security/IT Governance via AWSConfig.md

 # AWS Config
-We can use it to assecc, audit and evaluate the configuration of our AWS resources.
+We can use it to access, audit and evaluate the configuration of our AWS resources.

 ## Terminology
  - AWS Resources : entities we can create, use and mange on AWS Console, CLi, SDKs or other AAWS Tools.